leonardozaggia/automated_systematic_literature_search/book/additional_tools/0_Overview.md

 These tools work best when combined with your primary search strategy:

 ### Workflow 1: Comprehensive Discovery
-1. **Initial Search**: Use Research Buddy or Findpapers for systematic database searches
+1. **Initial Search**: Use Review Buddy or Findpapers for systematic database searches
 2. **Citation Mapping**: Upload key papers to LitMaps to discover related work
 3. **Validation**: Check scientific consensus with Consensus

 ### Workflow 2: Preprint-Focused Research
 1. **Preprint Search**: Use PaperScraper for latest research from arXiv/bioRxiv
 2. **AI Analysis**: Use Elicit to extract key findings from large paper sets
-3. **Integration**: Combine with peer-reviewed papers from Research Buddy
+3. **Integration**: Combine with peer-reviewed papers from Review Buddy

 ### Workflow 3: AI-Assisted Review
 1. **Broad Search**: Initial search with Findpapers across multiple databases